Max Kepler Preview, Player Props: Twins vs. Rays

 Max Kepler At The Plate

-- Kepler has picked up an RBI in 36.0% of his games this year, with more than one RBI in 9.9% of his games.
-He has also driven in three or more runs in four contests.
+- Kepler has driven in a run in 41 games this year (36.6%), including 11 games with more than one RBI (9.8%).
+He has also driven in three or more of his team's runs in four contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.